A YTD correspondence for constant scalar curvature metrics: The main results

 Although we did not make explicit use of the expansion \eqref{eq: expansion}, it provided key motivation for our extensive reliance on transcendental quantization.
 Such expansions have already played an important role in influential studies of Kähler–Einstein type metrics by Wu and Jeffres-Mazzeo-Rubinstein \cite{Wu08}, \cite[Section 9]{JMR} (cf. \cite[(6.3)]{Rub_survey}), where they were employed to initiate a Ricci continuity path from $-\infty$, following a suggestion of Tian–Yau \cite{TY87}.

-Our results about the $\beta$-entropy $Ent^\beta(\cdot)$ hold for any general compact K\"ahler manifold, but to stay brief, in this paper we do not study the relationship of this functional with holomorphic vector fields of the manifold.
-Instead, we refer the reader to \cite{Li20-cscK,HL25,Hash25,BJ25preprint} for exciting recent developments in this direction.
+In this work we did not study the more general extremal metrics and their weighted versions.
+Instead, we refer the reader to \cite{HL25,Hash25,BJ25preprint} for exciting recent developments in this direction.

 \paragraph{Acknowledgments.} K.Z. is especially grateful to J. Chu for discussions on the expansion of $u^\beta$ back in 2021.
-We are grateful to P. Mesquita Piccione, J. Han, M. Xia for answering numerous questions, and we thank Y. Liu and Y. Odaka for suggestions that improved the presentation.
+We are grateful to P. Mesquita Piccione, J. Han, M. Xia for answering numerous questions, and we thank Y. Liu, Y. Odaka, Y.A.
+Rubinstein for suggestions that improved the presentation.

 T.D. was partially supported by a Sloan Fellowship, Simons Fellowship and NSF grant DMS-2405274.
 This material is based upon work supported by NSF grant DMS-1928930, while T.D. was in residence at the Simons Laufer Mathematical Sciences Institute during Fall 2024.
 K.Z. is supported by NSFC grants 12571060, 12271038 and 12271040.